16 Great Reasons to Visit Brasov, Romania in 2025

 Catnacuzino Castle may have become famous as the filming location for Wednesday, but there are many other reasons to visit it.
 The castle grounds offer beautiful views of the surrounding area and, if you get a guided tour of the interiors, you can learn about the castle’s fascinating history.
 Unfortunately, the guided tour is in Romanian, but you can get an audioguide in English.

 Cantacuzino Castle can also be fairly inexpensive compared to other castles.
-Access to the castle grounds is only 4€, while you can get a package complete with a guided tour and art exhibition for 15€.
+There are various ticket options, and you can get a package complete with a guided tour and art exhibition for 15€.
 Read my article on Cantacuzino Castle for more information about this awesome place.

-Busteni, Cantacuzino Castle
+Cantacuzino Castle grounds

-The view from Cantacuzino Castle grounds
+Cantacuzino Castle grounds

 8. Tampa: a mountain in the very heart of the city

-On the top of Tâmpa, there used to be a citadel back in the 13th century, which is now completely in ruins.
-In the 18th century, a chapel was built which was soon destroyed, giving the name of Chapel Hill to the mountain.
-Nowadays you will find a a small bar at the exit of the cable car and, since 2006, also a Hollywood style writing with the name Brașov.
+There used to be a citadel at the top of Tâmpa back in the 13th century, but it’s now completely in ruins.
+In the 18th century, a chapel was built and destroyed shortly after, giving the name of Chapel Hill to the mountain.
+Nowadays, you will find a small bar at the exit of the cable car and, since 2006, Hollywood-style sign with the name Brașov.

 View from Tâmpa cable car